Due to COVID-19 UCL and CLEC will not be scheduling any student camps to China until further notice.

-We expect to advertise the 2021 Summer Camps from late 2020, so please do keep checking our website in the late Autumn term for more information.
+If the camps can go ahead in 2023 we expect to advertise them from late 2022, so please do keep checking our website in the late Autumn term for more information.

-For the last thirteen years, UCL IOE Confucius Institute for Schools has worked with the Office of Chinese Language Council International (Hanban) to organise study visits to China for secondary school students in England.
+Since 2007, UCL IOE Confucius Institute for Schools has worked with CLEC to organise study visits to China for secondary school students in England.
 To date over 3,900 British students and teachers from 130 individual schools across the country have benefited from this excellent opportunity to learn Chinese language and about Chinese culture.

 Who is this for?